 At some point, the result reaches a 95% statistical significance (likelihood of not being statistical noise) at which point it is considered reliable enough to base your decisions on.

-All this means that if you want to run A/B tests, you need to have traffic, and the more traffic you have, the more valuable A/B testing is.
+All this means that if you want to run A/B tests, you need to have traffic (here’s how to grow traffic for your site), and the more traffic you have, the more valuable A/B testing is.

 So if you are just starting out, don’t bother with A/B testing, but definitely consider it if you already receive a lot of visitors each month.